Going multisite can expand your ministry, reach new people, and have a positive impact on multiple communities. It can also wreck your church.

 You should think twice before launching another campus.

 Whether you are an existing or future multisite church, we want you to be as strategic as possible to reach as many people as possible.
-This month, we’re going to try to talk you out of going multisite—or at least out of going before you are ready.
 We’re not going to give you pie-in-the-sky ideals of how great it is to be multisite and why every church should launch a campus next year.
 You can find plenty of that on your own.
 Instead, we’re going to share the challenges, pitfalls, and shortcomings our team has seen and experienced with multisite churches.Whether you are an existing or future multisite church, we want you to be as strategic as possible to reach as many people as possible.
 Click To Tweet

-To get things started, here’s an overview of 9 ways going multisite can wreck your church:
+Here are 9 ways that going multisite can wreck your church: